gennarocepparulo/defi-convexity-risk-engine/README.md

 This confirms that operational friction pushes LP strategies toward wider, more passive ranges, even under identical price dynamics.

+## Final Strategy Selection

+Based on optimization, volatility sweeps, and robustness analysis, we select a log-symmetric Uniswap v3 LP strategy with a 20% width centered on the current price and rebalancing upon range exit.

+This strategy lies at the center of a robust optimal band (15–25%) and remains stable across volatility regimes, random seeds, transaction costs, and investment horizons.
+Narrower ranges generate higher fees but suffer from excessive turnover, while wider ranges dilute fee capture.

+An end-to-end execution of the selected strategy (`run_strategy.py`) confirms the expected risk profile: the strategy outperforms HODL in a majority of paths but exhibits high variance, with mean performance sensitive to volatility and realization.
+This behavior is consistent with LP strategies as volatility-harvesting mechanisms rather than guaranteed outperformers.

+The selected configuration is therefore recommended as a defensible, decision-grade LP strategy under realistic market frictions.

 ## Roadmap
 - historical backtesting
 - dynamic rebalancing strategies